 Vous consultez actuellement la version originale de l'article de MusicRadar.com.
 Une traduction en français sera bientôt disponible.

-Walk Off The Earth: build a YouTube following
+Walk Off The Earth: how to build a YouTube following

 ACOUSTIC EXPO 2013: Canadian rockers Walk Off The Earth have received over seven million views on YouTube, building their huge fanbase independently of record labels or management.
 Who better then to ask for advice on improving your chances of getting seen?

 As guitarist Ryan Marshall told us, getting noticed comes down to what songs you choose to cover, making them your own, and how much effort you're willing to invest in making your songs and music videos the best they can be with what cash and equipment you have.

 In this quick-fire interview, Marshall talks a little about the process behind how Walk Off The Earth choose which songs to cover, before sharing his tips for getting noticed on YouTube.